 8 Benefits of Using Azure

-- Hybrid – Develop and deploy where you want, with the only consistent hybrid cloud on the market.
-Extend Azure on-premise with Azure Stack.
+Hybrid – Develop and deploy where you want, with the only consistent hybrid cloud on the market.
+Extend Azure on-premises with Azure Stack.

 Who is Azure for?

 - Educational Facilities

 - Financial Services

 - Retail Industry

 - Manufacturing Companies